eeeschwartz/content-guide/pages/numerals.md

 ---
-permalink: numbers/
+permalink: numerals/
 layout: default
-title: Numbers
+title: Numerals
 ---

-* Spell out numbers one through nine, and use numerals for 10 and above.
+* In general, spell out one through nine.
+Use figures for 10 or above and whenever preceding a unit of meausre or referring to ages of people, animals, events or things.

 > _I want five copies.
-I want 10 copies._
+I want 10 copies.
+The 7-year old house._

 * Spell out first through ninth; use figures for 10th and above.